 As Zoe from the Verge puts it, “Aurora doesn’t do dog and pony shows.
 It doesn’t trot out its vehicles just to prove they exist or take journalists for test drives to demonstrate that the technology actually works”.

-However, that appeal is beginning to change in 2020.
-Aurora is now opening its doors for the public to have a look at what they have been developing.
+However, that appeal began to change in 2020.
+Aurora has now opened its doors for the public to have a look at what they have been developing.

 Aurora’s approach to full self-driving is similar to Argo AI and Baidu’s Apollo project, they are developing a self-driving technology platform that automakers can tap into and make their vehicles autonomous.